levidurfee/docs-content/content/reference/cli/create.md

 swarm create
 ```

-Additionally, the command can be called with arguments which specify the JSON-based configuration file:
+Additionally, the command can be called with arguments which specify a JSON-based configuration file:

 ```nohighlight
 swarm create <config_file>